 - BC Grade 12 or equivalent

-- English 12 with a minimum grade of B or equivalent
+- English Studies 12 with a minimum 'B' grade, or equivalent

-Pre-Calculus 11 with a minimum grade of C or equivalent or Foundations of Math 11 with a minimum grade of C or equivalent
+Foundations of Math 11 with a minimum 'C' grade, or equivalent

 VCC Health Sciences Math Assessment with 80% or completion of Math for Health Sciences (Math 1054) with 80%

-Biology 12 with a minimum grade of C or equivalent
+Anatomy and Physiology 12 with a minimum 'C' grade, or equivalent